 - Ask the question – Guaranteed to get an “Oooh” from any audience is the natural language query.
 As long as you know the question (and the information is available) Power BI can render the answer to the user (it doesn’t even need you to spell it correctly!)

-Register for our Power BI webinar here.
+Watch the Power BI webinar here.

 As with most things, there’s still room for improvement.